+Each lender decides how many points it will add to the index rate as part of the ARM margin.
+It's typically several percentage points.
+For example, if the LIBOR is 0.5%, the ARM rate could be 2.5% or 3.5%.
 Most lenders will keep the rate at that advertised rate for a certain period.
-Then the rate rises at regular intervals.
-This is known as a reset.
+Then the rate changes at regular intervals.
+This is known as a "reset."
 It depends on the terms of the loan.
-It can occur monthly, quarterly, annually, every three years or five years, depending on the type of loan you get.
-You've got to read the small print carefully to determine if you will be able to pay the higher interest rate.
+Your mortgage reset date can occur monthly, quarterly, annually, every three years, or every five years, depending on the type of loan you get.
+You've got to read the small print carefully to determine whether you will be able to pay the higher interest rate.

-Adjustable rate mortgages became popular in 2004.
+Adjustable-rate mortgages became popular in 2004.
 That's when the Federal Reserve began raising the fed funds rate.
 Demand for conventional loans fell as interest rates rose.
-Banks created adjustable rate mortgages to make monthly payments lower.
+Banks created adjustable-rate mortgages to make monthly payments lower.

 In 2004, bankers got creative with new types of loans to entice potential homeowners.
 Here are some examples of the most popular.

+If you are aware of how they work, these loans can be very advantageous.
+If you can afford it, any extra payment goes directly toward the principle.
 If you are disciplined about making these payments, you can actually pay more against the principle.
-That way you will gain a higher equity in the home than with a conventional mortgage.
+That way, you will gain higher equity in the home than with a conventional mortgage.
 These loans are dangerous if you aren't prepared for the adjustment or the balloon payment.
 They also have all the same disadvantages of any adjustable-rate mortgage.

+Borrowers think payments are fixed for five years.
+If the unpaid mortgage balance grows to 110% or 125% of the original value, the loan automatically resets.
 It can result in a payment that's three times the original amount.
 Steep penalties prevent borrowers from refinancing.
 As a result, most borrowers simply fall deeper into debt.
 Once the house is worth less than the mortgage, or the borrower loses a job, they foreclose.